-Winesap is deep crimson in color with a rather tough skin, and it has a firm, juicy, light yellow flesh with a wine-like sweet-tart flavor.
+Winesap is a deep, cherry-red color with a rather tough skin, and it has a firm, juicy, light yellow flesh with a wine-like sweet-tart flavor.
 It is an all-purpose apple that stores well, and it is favored for cider-making.
 Ripening dates range from late September to early November.

 Harvest: Late Season